Token-family/TokenFD/README.md

 ## 🤚 Release Plans

 ✅ Inference code and weights for TokenFD
+✅  Code & model checkpoint for TokenVL
 - [x] Release Character-level Text Image Foundation Model (CharOCR)
-- [x] Code & model checkpoint for TokenVL
 - [x] Data for the Pre-training and Fine-tuning of TokenVL
 - [x] TokenIT data and script